Flibanserin: Side effects

+The US prescription label contains a boxed warning for hypotension and syncope in certain settings.

-The majority of adverse events were mild to moderate in severity.
+The majority of adverse events are mild to moderate in severity.
 The most commonly reported adverse events included dizziness, nausea, feeling tired, sleepiness, and trouble sleeping.

 Drinking alcohol while on flibanserin may increase the risk of severe low blood pressure.
-The Addyi Prescribing Information was updated in 2019 following the FDA’s review of three postmarketing alcohol interaction studies which led to increased understanding of this drug interaction.
-This new data led to a removal of the contraindication with alcohol and new recommendations on how to safely consume alcohol while receiving Addyi therapy.

-Current recommendations are to wait at least two hours after consuming one or two standard alcoholic drinks before taking ADDYI at bedtime or to skip their ADDYI dose if they have consumed three or more standard alcoholic drinks that evening.

 Mechanism of action

 Activity profile

-Flibanserin acts as a full agonist in the frontal cortex and the raphe dorsalis, but only as a partial agonist in the CA3 region of the hippocampus of the 5-HT1A receptor (serotonin receptor) (Ki = 1 nM in CHO cells, but only 15–50 nM in cortex, hippocampus and dorsal raphe) and, with lower affinity, as an antagonist of the 5-HT2A receptor (Ki = 49 nM) and antagonist or very weak partial agonist of the D4 receptor (Ki = 4–24 nM).
+Flibanserin acts as a full agonist in the frontal cortex and the Dorsal Raphe Nucleus, but only as a partial agonist in the CA3 region of the hippocampus of the 5-HT1A receptor (serotonin receptor) (Ki = 1 nM in CHO cells, but only 15–50 nM in cortex, hippocampus and dorsal raphe) and, with lower affinity, as an antagonist of the 5-HT2A receptor (Ki = 49 nM) and antagonist or very weak partial agonist of the D4 receptor (Ki = 4–24 nM, Ki = 8–650 nM).
+Flibanserin demonstrates selectivity for postsynaptic 5-HT1A receptors.
 Despite the much greater affinity of flibanserin for the 5-HT1A receptor, and for reasons that are unknown (although it might be caused by the competition with endogenous serotonin), flibanserin occupies the 5-HT1A and 5-HT2A receptors in vivo with similar percentages.
 Flibanserin also has low affinity for the 5-HT2B receptor (Ki = 89.3 nM) and the 5-HT2C receptor (Ki = 88.3 nM), both of which it behaves as an antagonist of.
 Flibanserin preferentially activates 5-HT1A receptors in the prefrontal cortex, demonstrating regional selectivity, and has been found to increase dopamine and norepinephrine levels and decrease serotonin levels in the rat prefrontal cortex, actions that were determined to be mediated by activation of the 5-HT1A receptor.
 As such, flibanserin has been described as a norepinephrine–dopamine disinhibitor (NDDI).

 The proposed mechanism of action refers to the Kinsey dual control model of sexual response.
 Various neurotransmitters, sex steroids, and other hormones have important excitatory or inhibitory effects on the sexual response.
 Among neurotransmitters, excitatory activity is driven by dopamine and norepinephrine, while inhibitory activity is driven by serotonin.
 The balance between these systems is of significance for a normal sexual response.
 By modulating serotonin and dopamine activity in certain parts of the brain, flibanserin may improve the balance between these neurotransmitter systems in the regulation of sexual response.

 Society and culture

-Flibanserin was originally developed as an antidepressant, but was found to have pro-sexual effects and was later repurposed for the treatment of HSDD.
+Flibanserin was originally developed as an antidepressant, but was found to have pro-sexual effects and was later repurposed for the treatment of hypoactive sexual desire disorder.

 Names

-Former proposed but abandoned brand names of flibanserin include Ectris and Girosa, and its former developmental code name was BIMT-17.
-The brand name is Addyi.
+Flibanserin is sold under the brand name Addyi.